 Students can choose from one of the below options to meet the FWT Reflective Project requirement:

 - Reflective Essay.
 For more than 80 years the FWT essay has been how students have traditionally reflected on their FWT experiences.
 With updated optional prompts, this is an ongoing opportunity to write creatively and compellingly about your winter term.
 See Reflective Essay Guidelines for details.
-Due on February 21, 2014, this option is available to all students.
-Note: All TELOS and Memorial grant recipients are required to write a reflective essay and make a presentation as outlined in the Grant Application Guidelines.
+Due on February 27, 2015, this option is available to all students.
+Note: All Memorial grant recipients are required to write a reflective essay and make a presentation as outlined in the Grant Application Guidelines.

 If you need a one-week extension to complete your final reflective project, you can request this anytime before the day that your reflective project is due.
 On-time extension requests will not incur academic penalty.
 Click here to submit your extension request.